INDA23PlusPlus/vm/docs/vemod.md

 ```

 If multiple strings are provided following the string identifier,
 they are concatenated together (as in C).
-A multi line string can thus
+A multi-line string can thus
 be written as such:
 ```
 -string $multiline-string